sum0nn/QR-Code-Generator/README.md

 To employ this generator effectively, kindly ensure that you specify the correct directory in your terminal and execute the program.
 Provide a valid working URL, and the generated QR code in PNG format as well as the text will be updated with each subsequent use.

-Wishing you a productive coding experience!
+Wishing you a productive coding experience! :D